Who are we and why do we require your information?

 - Your own financial details which you are required by law to supply as part of your application for a service offered by Dublin City Council

-In order to communicate with you will be asked for contact details.
-You do not have to provide all contact details but providing more, such as email, phone, address, makes it easier to communicate.
+In order to communicate with you, you will be asked for contact details.
+You do not have to provide all contact details, but providing more, such as email, phone, address, makes it easier to communicate.

 Details of Personal Circumstances

-- Details of how your personal data will be kept safe from unauthorised or unlawful processing; and
+- Details of how your personal data will be kept safe from unauthorised or unlawful processing

 - Details of the period for which your personal data will be retained by Dublin City Council (or the criteria which we use to determine how long personal data needs to be retained).